ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/gitlab/gitlab-runner.md

 3. Multi-architecture support: GitLab runners support multiple architectures including - `x86/amd64` and `arm64`

 ## What is Google Axion?
 Google Axion is the latest generation of Arm Neoverse based CPU offered by Google Cloud.
 The VM instances are part of the `C4A` family of compute instances.
-To learn more about Google Axion checkout this page.
+To learn more about Google Axion refer to this [blog](https://cloud.google.com/blog/products/compute/introducing-googles-new-arm-based-cpu).

 Note: These `C4A` VM instances are in public preview and needs a signup to be enabled in your Google Cloud account/project.